Events

 A strong call for raising Mono Lake at State Water Board workshop

-Update: Workshop video recording now available online Click the video timestamp below to watch the coresponding section of the workshop on YouTube.
+Update: Workshop video recording now available online Click the video timestamp below to watch the corresponding section of the workshop on YouTube.
 00:00:00 Introduction 00:19:35 Decision 1631, State Water Resources Control Board Staff 00:32:40 Mono Lake Committee Presentation 00:52:25 California…